MaslowCommunityGarden/Yet-Another-Z-Axis-Mod/INSTRUCTIONS.md

 ## Assembly

+(**NOTE**: These instructions are available to download at https://github.com/MaslowCommunityGarden/Yet-Another-Z-Axis-Mod/blob/master/Build%20Instructions.pdf.
+Github is not honoring all of my markdown around bullets, so the online instructions are formatted a bit funky.)

 1. Print one set of all 3D printed parts.
 Where you need multiples of any given part, the provided STL files include the correct number of parts already.
 Some notes:
     1. PETG, ABS, or PLA should all be fine.
 I used PETG for mine.
     2. Default infill should be 20-25% or so, EXCEPT for the router body clamps (v3_body_clamp_upper_half_pair.stl & v3_body_clamp_lower_half_braced_pair.stl).
 Print those with at least 50% infill for clamping strength.